 Fushimi Inari 10,000 Gates

 The 10,000 gates of FUSHIMI INARI is the most visited tourist spot in JAPAN!!!

 The 10,000 gates of FUSHIMI INARI became famous after an unforgettable scene in the movie “the Memoirs of Geisha.”
 Many people go there to see the mysterious vermillion gates without knowing the place is a part of a big hill where you can hike on.
 There is a hidden bamboo forest if you follow everyone else but make a right in the middle of the senbontorii gate tunnel and pass by this public bathroom.
 Everyone asks me if it is worth hiking to the top and how long it takes.
 You can climb to the top of the hill in 1 hour and there is a nice city view.
 In my opinion it may not be worth of climbing if you have a big group because the city view is not so clear and after 30 minutes you get used to seeing many gates here and there.

-Tip: You must go there earlier in the day to beat the crowds.
+Tip: It gets crowded!!!You must go there earlier in the day to beat the crowds.
 The higher you go the fewer people you will see.
 Even in the high altitude there are cafes, tea shops, and noodle shops.
 Fushimi Inari has many attractions and spots of interest besides the 10,000 torii gates.
 The famous Tofukuji Temple and Gekkeikan Okura Sake Museum which used to be a sake factory are a walking distance from the main shrine.

-Tea Ceremony Kyoto
+Kyoto Tea Ceremony

 A must do in Kyoto, the combination of meditation and zen.
 The freshest tea leaves grow in Uji, Kyoto and and in Kyoto we are are proud of our tea ceremony culture.
 We consider tea ceremony as an art form and a perfect way to learn the values of Japan.
 I usually take my guests to MAIKOYA, the best rated tea ceremony experience where you can wear a kimono and try Japanese sweets in a traditional tatami room.
 This matcha tasting experience and the green tea ceremony is a must do while visiting Kyoto to have the moment of zen.

 Tip: If you are on the honeymoon, Maikoya staff may surprise you.
 The staff will teach you where to get the fresh matcha tea, or purchase antique tea bowls in Kyoto.
 They can also tell you neighboring attractions and spots of interest.
 Tip: You can rent a kimono from MAIKOYA and walk in the Gion geisha district.

 The interactive Samurai & Ninja Museum with Experience is one of the most popular spots in Kyoto!!!You can see the samurai armor collection, train like a ninja and watch a samurai show.
 This museum allows you to wear metal armors and use a REAL sword.
+SKIP THE LINE TICKETS.

-This interactive museum offers samurai sword lessons and allows you to try armors
+This interactive museum offers samurai sword lessons and allows you to try armors .

 The best part is the museum has many artifacts from the Edo period belonging to samurai and ninja families.
 The place is a jackpot for martial arts fans, history buffs and families with kids.
 If you are not into Japanese history, the museum also has exhibitions explaining the famous spots of Kyoto city.
 The best part is you can use a REAL SAMURAI SWORD to chop tatami mats.